vksatish-lab/pnl-service/README.md

    * Failed records will be captured in ErrorRecord table for it to replayed back to user

 2. How do we ensure that last data will always take precedence  ?
-  * Every incoming request would be will be captured with <b>requestedOn</b> or <b>asOf</b> data indicating timestamp of request and data associated with ti.
+  * Every incoming request would be will be captured with <b>requestedOn</b> or <b>asOf</b> data indicating timestamp of request and data associated with it.
+  * <b>Poller only picks up <b>most recent</b> request to process if in case there are multiple pending request to process. </b>
   * At the time of database operation following things will happen in order -
-    * For every record determine if its an insert or update
+    * For every record determine if its an insert or update or delete
-    * If its insert perform plan insert
-    * If its an Update check for position asOf date and compare it against incoming position asOfDate if its less update it else ignore the update as this would be stale update
+      *     Insert - If the record is source but not in master PNL table
+      *     Update - if the record is source with latestimestap as compared to master PNL TABLE
+      *     Delete - if the record is not in source but present in master PNL TABLE

+    * For Delete mark the rows as soft deleted using isDeleted flag
     * The version field on each row should help clustered environment to ensure and preventing servers working from stale copy.

 3. How does the design handles zoombie rows or stale rows or closed positions?
-  * <b>Assumption</b> In case of closing of any position an assumption is made that client has to send reversal or new updated position with O PNL.
-Upon receiving of such reversal the record should get updated with DB with values a 0.
-For audit purpose we would still track that row instead of deleting it with value as zero.
+  * <b>Any records which not in input payload but in master will be terminated as part of refresh request </b>

 4. What is your testing strategy -
    * Junit testing for all backend code